PhoenixCausesOof/hayai/README.md

 ## Implementation

-I tried to create a VM that worked as baremetal as possible.
-As such, some implementation details:

-* Compact bytecode (no enums)
+* Compact instruction encoding
-* Stack
-* * Unaligned reading/writing
+* * Opcodes are stored in a single byte
-* * Support for all types with `Pod` trait
-* Lots of `unsafe` (though the implementation isn't necessarily *unsafe*)
+* * Metadata (addressing mode, type) encoded as a single byte
+* Ignored strict-aliasing
+* * Although, if certain conditions are met, reading from / writing to the stack can be optimized down to a pointer dereference by the compiler.

 ## Possible optimizations

-I say this is the most efficient implementation I could've made, but that is a lie.

-There is potential for speed-ups.
-It's just that they doesn't seem worthy enough for me to sacrifice my code's readability.

-But here are some I could've potentially made (and might make):

-* Combine `Opcode` and `Metadata` into a single enum
+* Encode opcode data and metadata in a single enum
+* * Would avoid nested `match` expressions
-* * Requires proc-macros, which are a pain to me.
+* * Requires proc_macros (if striving for readability)
+* Strict-aliasing (currently unaligned reads / writes)